jeremytammik/tbc/a/1932_symb_inst_ole_journal.md

 the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [importing and displaying satellite images](https://forums.autodesk.com/t5/revit-api-forum/importing-and-displaying-satellite-images/m-p/10815534):

-harmvandenbrand
- Explorer harmvandenbrand 818 Views, 7 Replies
-‎2020-03-14 06:49 AM
-Importing and Displaying Satellite Images
-Hello all,

 I'm building an add-in for Revit and I would like to be able to import and display third-party satellite imagery in order to place buildings in their 'real' position.
 I would like to be able to do this in a 3D view, but I don't know how.

 The user workflow for my add-in is this:

 - A user opens the add-in and is prompted to input a location through a WPF window.
 - Once a location is confirmed, a number of things are created/imported into the active project to make it look as close as possible to its actual real-life location.
 One of these things is the satellite image I'm seeking to import here.

-Essentially, my question is exactly this one, but instead doing that programmatically/automatically through an add-in.
+Essentially, my question is exactly [this one](), but instead doing that programmatically/automatically through an add-in.
 In that thread, a suggestion is made to create a decal with the desired image, but this does not seem to be supported through the API.

 Another approach I found is to use PostCommands to create and place decals, but these commands are apparently only executed after exiting the API context and only one at a time.
 As my add-in aims to perform a whole bunch of functionalities in one go, this seem ill-suited for my use case.
 It seems to be possible to chain a bunch of PostCommands, but this is a little 'hacky' and not recommended, especially for commercial use.